-An API Data Retention Policy And Paying for Longer Storage14 Sep 2016
+An API Data Retention Policy And Paying for Longer Storage

 I was reading the rules of retention, and how long does Bronto save data.
 Their clarity around offering a data retention policy grabbed my attention, but I also found the ability to pay for longer storage, increasing data retention worth highlighting as well.
 If longer storage is an option for inclusion in API plans, it might also make sense to charge for shorter periods?
 IDK--maybe pay for something to go away sooner, with a shorter overall time to live (TTL).

 Before I can see the Bronto data retention policy I have to create an account, so it won't happen today.
 I will make sure and get in there to document the moving parts of their policy as I am curious how much detail they get into.
 After that, I"d bee keen on finding any other API provider who provides a data retention policy, and help highlight those who do, while also assembling a list of the common moving parts.